P站视频

 Family history of Wilms tumor

 About 1% to 2% of children with Wilms tumors have one or more relatives with the same cancer.
-Scientists think that these children inherit chromosomes with an abnormal or missing gene from a parent that increases their risk of developing Wilms tumor.
+These children most likely inherit chromosomes with an abnormal or missing gene from a parent that increases their risk of developing Wilms tumor.

 Children with a family history of Wilms tumors are slightly more likely to have tumors in both kidneys.
 Still, in most children only one kidney is affected.